h7shin/testGenerator/README.md

 ```

 The keyword numbers are separated by commas.
-Also, the keyword numbers on the same line group the keywords together.
-This means
+Also, the keyword numbers on the same line are grouped together.
+The generator
-that each question will randomly pick keywords from the same group.
+picks maximum five keywords randomly from the same group/line for each question.
+Only one keyword among the ones chosen is the correct answer.
-The keywords may be reused in different groups.
+The keywords may be reused in multiple groups.
 Check the examples to see the format.

 While running the test: